 First, make sure your piercing is healed!
 You shouldn't change the jewelry in an unhealed piercing because it will delay the healing process.

 Note that when buying jewelry you need to know the size of your piercings.
 The gauge is very important!
-If you buy a 14 gauge piece of jewelry, it won't fit in your 16 gauge piercing hole unless you want to stretch it a gauge.
-You can ask your piercer what size you were pierced with!
+If you buy a 14 gauge piece of jewelry, it won't fit in your 16 gauge piercing hole unless you want to stretch it a gauge size.
+You can easily ask your piercer what gauge you were pierced with!

 Wash your hands before you start!
 On top of your hands being clean to touch your piercings, washing them eliminates any oils that make the jewelry slippery.